NVIDIA/cccl/README.md

 As mentioned above, not all possible source breaking changes constitute a Breaking Change that would require incrementing CCCL's API major version number.

-We encourage our users to adhere to the following guidelines in order to minimize the risk of disruptions from accidentally depending on parts of CCCL that we do not consider part of the public API:
+Users are encouraged to adhere to the following guidelines in order to minimize the risk of disruptions from accidentally depending on parts of CCCL that are not part of the public API:

 - Do not add any declarations to the `thrust::`, `cub::`, `nv::`, or `cuda::` namespaces unless an exception is noted for a specific symbol, e.g., specializing a type trait.
-    - **Rationale**: This would cause symbol conflicts if we added a symbol with the same name.
+    - **Rationale**: This would cause symbol conflicts if a symbol is added with the same name.
 - Do not take the address of any API in the `thrust::`, `cub::`, `cuda::`, or `nv::` namespaces.
-    - **Rationale**: This would prevent us from adding overloads of these APIs.
+    - **Rationale**: This would prevent adding overloads of these APIs.
 - Do not forward declare any API in the `thrust::`, `cub::`, `cuda::`, or `nv::` namespaces.
-    - **Rationale**: This would prevent us from adding overloads of these APIs.
+    - **Rationale**: This would prevent adding overloads of these APIs.
 - Do not directly reference any symbol prefixed with `_`, `__`, or with `detail` anywhere in its name including a `detail::` namespace or macro
      - **Rationale**: These symbols are for internal use only and may change at any time without warning.
 - Include what you use.
 For every CCCL symbol that you use, directly `#include` the header file that declares that symbol.
 In other words, do not rely on headers implicitly included by other headers.